Dickinson will invite students back for the spring. Campus buildings are closed and face coverings are required on campus.

 by Tony Moore

 Earlier this spring, Dickinson’s mock trial team took fourth place in a regional tournament at Penn State.
-And then they moved on to what’s known as the Opening Round Ceremonies (ORCs), which pitted 192 teams across eight sites in March.
+And then they moved on to what’s known as the Opening Round Championships (ORCs), which pitted 192 teams across eight sites in March.
 And the tough opponents the team faced only made it all that much better.

 “ORCs was a blast, and we had some serious competition,” says Claire Simpson '22 (quantitative economics, international studies), the closer on Dickinson’s prosecution, who argued her way to a Best Attorney award at regionals.
 “We were the serious underdogs and were determined not to be 'fish food' for the high-powered schools.
 I can firmly say that we were not fish food!”